makefastworkshop/LRTee/README.md

 * First, contact the hospital by phone where you intend to supply the parts and see if they are needed/wanted as a last resort.
 * Assume you are infected and act accordingly at all times (COVID-19 can be asymptomatic for some people, and protecting hospital staff is critically important).
 Wash hands and don't handle any more than necessary.
-* Use the highest quality PLA or PETG you have.
+* Use the highest quality PETG or PLA you have.
 Using pure/uncolored materials is best to limit the addition of other unspecified compounds in the plastic.
 * Make a test print.
 Depending on your printer's setup, you may need to tune settings to get the best print possible.
 * Print the associated parts as specified.
 Note that it takes two (2) splitters for each additional patient, so it's logical to print and supply them in pairs.
 * When the parts are finished, try to knock off any burrs, globs, or stringing that could interfere with their operation.
 You may also be able to gently fit the parts into each other and twist to get a sense for how smoothly the connectors fit.
 * Place in a sealable/zip-top plastic bag.
-* Print and fill out a form to help the hospital and make certain that you, as a maker trying to help, cannot be held liable (see [LRTee - Hospital Intake Printout.pdf](https://3dprint.nih.gov/sites/default/files/models/supplemental_documentation/LRTee%20-%20Hospital%20Intake%20Printout_0.pdf)).
+* Print and fill out a form to help the hospital and make certain that you, as a maker trying to help, cannot be held liable (see [LRTee - Hospital Intake Printout.pdf]([https://github.com/makefastworkshop/LRTee/blob/master/Docs/LRTee%20-%20Hospital%20Intake%20Printout.pdf](https://github.com/makefastworkshop/LRTee/blob/master/Docs/LRTee - Hospital Intake Printout.pdf))).
 * Place signed and dated form in the bag with the parts and seal.
 * Call ahead and schedule a drop off to appropriate medical personnel.